 When the tests came back negative the doctor said absolutely nothing - she did not ask what the tea was or where my daughter got it from, etc. I am horrified but not surprised that the medical people do not want to gather information and share it with their patients.*

 If you have taken medications already and you have used the right tests, and you are still testing positive for H. pylori, then you may be thinking that you are stuck with a major problem.

 But the fact is that it is now possible to treat the cause of your stomach ulcer from your digestive system naturally, and painlessly - without any negative effects*....and without any financial risk either, because the treatment we recommend is backed by a full Money Back Guarantee*.

 OVER 98% SUCCESS RATE!
 We explain it all here....

-This means that Matula Herbal Formula™ is proven to be 100% effective against H. pylori - in over 98% of people who use it.
-In other words, this means that over 98% of people who have used Matula Herbal Formula™ tested negative for H. pylori after just one course of treatment.
-This is why we are happy to offer a Money Back Guarantee if anybody tests positive for ANY trace of H. pylori after completing just one course of treatment.
+Matula Tea is proven to be 100% effective against in clearing H. pylori infections - in over 98% of people who use it.
+This means that over 98% of people who used Matula Tea were clear of their H. pylori infection after just one 30 day course of treatment.
+This is why we have the confidence in being able to offer a Money Back Guarantee - something you won't be offered elsewhere!